Item 23: Avoid wildcard imports

 struct Bytes(Vec<u8>);

-Unfortunately, there are still cases where clashes can occur; for example, if the dependency adds a new trait and implements it for some type T, then if any method names from the new trait clash with existing method names in your own code for T
+Unfortunately, there are still cases where clashes can occur.
+For example, consider the case when the dependency adds a new trait and implements it for some type:

 #![allow(unused)]